Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 If you download the Python version you need to have Python installed on your system to run it.

-v1: Downloads the latest release
+v1: Downloads the latest release.

-v2: Allows you to choose between the latest and any version available
+v2: Allows you to choose between the latest and any version available.

-v2-python: v2 remade in Python
+v2-python: v2 remade in Python.

-v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download); Also alerts you (when you open the program) if there is a new version available and allows you to download it.
+v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download).
+Also alerts you (when you open the program) if there is a new version available and allows you to download it.

 The autoupdater downloads the files from this repository: https://gitea.30-seven.cc/Wesley/BotW.Multiplayer.Release